-- Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner). - 11.
-Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the Board. - 12.
+- 11. Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the Board. - 12.
 Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized District employee's directive.
 13 - 13.
 Engage in any risky behavior, including roller-blading, roller-skating, or skateboarding.
-14 - Violate other District policies or regulations, or a directive from an authorized security officer or District employee. - Engage in any conduct that interferes with, disrupts, or adversely affects the District or a School function.
+14 - 14.
+Violate other District policies or regulations, or a directive from an authorized security officer or District employee. - 15.
+Engage in any conduct that interferes with, disrupts, or adversely affects the District or a School function.